ddella/FakeAPI/README.md

 <!-- POST Example -->
 ## Example with POST method
+The `POST` method is used to add a new object.
+If the new object already exists, it will return an error:

 Use this command to add a new object:
 ```shell
 curl -X POST -H "Content-type: application/json" \